Haroonabdulrazaq/Portfolio/README.md

 ### Portfolio

-Portfolio is to showcase my skills and talent in using web technologies, It consist of all projects ive built and skills i am comfortable working with.
+Portfolio showcase my skills in web technologies,
+It consist of all projects i have built and skills i am comfortable working with.

 ## :camera: Screenshot
 ![screenshot](./assets/image/portfolio.png)